Why do we display Hina dolls on Hinamatsuri?

 It's so cute.

-And there are young ladies who decorate the house with Hina dolls, experience and learn about the Hina Matsuri.
+There, young ladies decorate the house with Hina dolls, experience the Hinamatsuri festival, and learn about it.

 You feel something in your heart, something is burned into your heart, and it grows.